Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 For the sake of both succinctness and preservation of anonymity, when these roles are referred to in transcriptions the following labels will be used. `D` for developers, `QA` for quality assurance, `PO` for product owners, and `M` for management.
 Different people will be differentiated by suffixing the label with an index number, such that *e.g.* `D3` will refer to the third developer taking a turn of speech through the specific interaction.
 As a further anonymity preservation measure, indexes used are specific to the transcription fragment instead of being persistent over fragments.

 Due to its international composition, the team handled most of the dailies in English, reverting to Finnish when team member attendance allowed for it.
 Seven out of the twenty dailies observed were conducted in Finnish (dailies `06` to `11`).
-When quotes originally in Finnish are presented in the empirical findings section, translations by the researcher are shown for accessibility.
+Quotes originally in Finnish are presented as translated to English.

 ### Identified segments and terminology {#durations-and-segments}